QBobWatson/ipe2tikz/README.md

   preamble.
 The image will display in Ipe (if you have a recent enough version), and it should appear after compiling the exported code.
 + Only the current page, and the current view on that page, are exported.
-+ The exporter won't export symbols (marks and arrows) from stylesheets; these have to be defined by hand in a TikZ style.
++ The ipelet won't export symbols (marks and arrows) from stylesheets; these have to be defined by hand in a TikZ style.
 Note however that Ipe's standard marks and arrows are already defined in `tikzlibraryipe.code.tex`.
-+ The exporter won't export tilings / fill patterns from stylesheets either;
++ The ipelet won't export tilings / fill patterns from stylesheets either;
   these must also be done by hand.
 It requires a bit of work to define a new fill pattern in TikZ.
 For this reason, only the fill patterns that are predefined in TikZ and which can also be drawn by Ipe are defined in `tikz.isy`.
 + When in *Export complete document* mode, the size of the paper in LaTeX is set to the size of the paper in Ipe.
 However, Ipe also sets PDF's `ArtBox` and (optionally) `CropBox` to the bounding box of the image.
-The exporter does not do that, as TikZ/PGF has no such facility, these being PDF-specific features.
+The ipelet does not do that, as TikZ/PGF has no such facility, these being PDF-specific features.
 The result is that your PDF reader may display a PDF saved directly from Ipe on a smaller canvas than when it is exported through TikZ